I, we, all beings are of the nature to experience illness.

 Perhaps the major impact on me – this being backward America – is financial.
 I’ve been in the Cobra program for health insurance after losing coverage through divorce, paying almost $600/month.
 And even with that, between the relatively high deductible and the 20% co-pay, for the first time in decades, I am in debt.
 And to top it off, Cobra benefits are only good for three years and I literally received the notice that my insurance will run out Oct 30th the day after I received the diagnosis!

 So, I am deeply humbled and so grateful, filled with love and appreciation that my dharma brother and sister, Ted Grand and Jess Robertson, the founders of Modo Yoga which has grown into an international sangha since its genesis in 2004, have created this Go Fund Me fundraiser for me.
+And while we pretty much reached our goal, expenses will continue even though the fundraiser has been closed.
+So, if you'd like to offer any dana please do so through this website page.

 If you can share anything, please know that it will be deeply appreciated.